ewanbarr/NGC1851E_Additional_Materials/code/README.md

 - Has a dependency on the org.spaceroots.mantissa mathematics package
 - Can be run in an IDE or from the command line using `javac/java`

+ ** Timing_residuals_and_observation_dist.ipynb**
+- Used to reproduce the figures for the post-fit timing residuals (as a function of epoch and orbital phase) and the orbital coverage of all the observations presented in the supplementary materials

+** Evolution_of_periastron_advance.ipynb**
+- Used to reproduce the figure for the evolution of the advance of periastron as a function of observations presented in the supplementary material

+** PeriastronAdvance_LTPrecession.ipynb**
+- Used to reproduce the figure for the maximum contribution to the rate of advance of periastron from Lense-Thirring precession presented in the supplementary material